priyakodge/geospatial-road-risk-intelligence-analytics/README.md

 ## Data Confidentiality

 > ⚠️ **Data Privacy Notice**
->Sample data was formally requested from the re;evant council authorities under a consulting engagement with Ryan Watson Consulting Pty Ltd. Raw inspection data cannot be publicly disclosed in accordance with council data governance requirements.
+> Sample data was formally requested from the relevant council authorities under a consulting engagement with Ryan Watson Consulting Pty Ltd. Raw inspection data cannot be publicly disclosed in accordance with council data governance requirements.
 A data dictionary and sample structure file are provided for reference.

 ---